arbor-sim/arbor/doc/concepts/units.rst

 C++
 ---

-Units are defined in the ``units`` namespace, and exist at runtime, since we need to cater to dynamical language bindings.
-In the ``units::literals`` namespace, we find user defined literals for all units above, e.g. ``10_mV``.
+Units are defined in the ``units`` namespace and exist at runtime, since we need to cater to dynamical language bindings.
+In the ``units::literals`` namespace, we find user-defined literals for all units above, e.g. ``10_mV``.
 Integral powers of units are constructed using the ``.pow(int)`` member, e.g.
 ``m2 = m.pow(2)``.
 Units and quantities can be converted to and from strings using the ``std::string to_string(const T&)`` and ``T from_string_cast(const std::string&)``